 Well, not everyone is a techie.
 We're all much aware of this fact.

 And even for the most experienced, they had to start from the ground up.
 Right?
 So if you’re here and aren’t sure what Shopify is all about, kick back and relax since this guide has got you covered.
-Shopify is a third-party e-commerce platform or store builder that allows you to create a selling space and promote your products.
+Shopify is a third-party ecommerce platform or online store builder that allows you to create a selling space and promote your products.

 It’s one of the leading online store builders that’s sure to catapult your online store to the next level.
 While using Shopify, you can easily notice that its ease of use scores significantly higher than other store builders such as Magneto.